johny-c/mlcv-tutorial/README.rst

 Assisting library for the ML4CV tutorial based on scikit-learn.

-It is recommended to use Python 3.6 in a virtual environment and install the latest stable versions of the following packages:
+It is recommended to use Python 3.6 in a virtual environment and install the latest stable versions of the dependencies.
+If not present, `mlcv-tutorial` will attempt to install them automatically.

 Installation
 ------------